 Generally, you must file a complaint within 30 days of receiving the bill to get it reduced.

 These deadlines start from when you received the complete bill in question.
 You may be required to prove when you did in fact receive it.
 Keep the envelope it came in (if you still have it) as it has the postal cancellation stamp.

-A lawyer is entitled to keep you file until you pay your bill in full.
+A lawyer is entitled to keep your file until you pay your account in full.

 The way to avoid this problem is to demand copies of all correspondence as you go.

-You probably should make an appointment to have the bill assessed as a precaution while you are negotiating with the lawyer.
+You probably should make an appointment with an Assessment Officer to have your bill reduced or assessed as a precaution while you are negotiating with your lawyer.

 Try to ascertain what the charges are for and if they seem reasonable.
 Do not allow this to consume too much time.

 If your lawyer refuses to adjust her bill, you can seek to have the amount assessed by a Court Assessment Officer.

 In Ontario if you apply for the assessment within one month of delivery of the bill from your lawyer the assessment is automatic.